Japan's July factory output slumps, raises pressure on manufacturers

 Compared with the previous month, retail sales grew 2.1 per cent in July, following a 0.6 per cent decline in June, the data showed.

-Japan's economy, the world's third-largest, is expected to contract by an annualised 1.2 per cent in July-September, according to the latest Reuters poll, after rosy 6.0 per cent growth in April-June.
+Japan's economy, the world's third-largest, is expected to contract by an annualised 1.2 per cent in July to September, according to the latest Reuters poll, after rosy 6.0 per cent growth in April to June.